mattjwarren/linearregression/README.md

 # linearregression
-python module for linear regression by gradient descent, excercise for stanford machine learning course
+python module for linear regression by gradient descent

 To use;